The Difference Between Softball & Soccer Cleats

 See Our Complete List Of Helpful Soccer Articles Here.

-Metal Or Plastic Cleats?
+Metal Or Plastic Cleats

 Metal Cleats

 As mentioned, metal cleats typically tend to last longer than plastic spikes.
-When plastic spikes are consistently walked on pavement or concrete, they will be scraped down to nothing.
+When plastic spikes are consistently walked on pavement or concrete, they will be scraped to nothing.

 Metal Spikes last longer because they’re more rigid and can withstand the consistent rattling of concrete.
 Metal spikes are also more evenly distributed throughout the foot to give a more balanced feel throughout the shoe.